Thursday, June 24, 2021

 Rule #2 Don’t Forget Outdoor Lighting for Safety & Security

 Next consider areas that might pose a risk in the dark, like steps, edges, or corners.
 These need some lighting to keep you and your guests safe as you move around your outdoor space.
 This kind of lighting is direct light exactly where you need it.
-It won’t disturb the neighbors (like flood lights might) and can be left on all the time.
+It won't disturb the neighbors (like flood lights might) and you can leave it on all the time.

 In fact, it’s a good idea to keep some of this type of lighting on every night for security purposes.
 The more lighting you have in your outdoor space, the more you’ll deter intruders and critters.